prompt-toolkit/pyvim/README.rst

 Thanks
 ------

 - To Vi Improved, by Bram Moolenaar.
-For the insparation.
+For the inspiration.
 - To Jedi, pyflakes and the docopt Python libraries.
 - To the Python wcwidth port of Jeff Quast for support of double width characters.
 - To Guido van Rossum, for creating Python.